Phantom Planet: Raise the Dead and hiatus (2007–2008)

-When describing the new record, Greenwald said that "the next record is a concept record.
+Early on in the recording process of their fourth studio album, Phantom Planet's contract with Epic Records expired and they signed to Fueled by Ramen.
+Raise the Dead was released on April 15, 2008.
+When describing the new record, Greenwald described it as "a concept record.
 If The Beatles had Sgt.
 Pepper's and The Rolling Stones had Their Satanic Majesties Request, we have our 'Leader.'
 We're concocting it, but at the same time we're following it."
+The first single from the album was "Do the Panic".